 The most common financial assets securitised in New Zealand include auto leases, auto receivables, trade and equipment receivables and other receivables such as revolving credit (including credit cards).
-Residential mortgage-backed securitisations are also commonly seen in New Zealand, including a registered bank's internal residential mortgage-backed securities (RMBS) programme or covered bond programmes.
+Residential mortgage-backed securitisations (RMBS) are also commonly seen in New Zealand, including a registered bank's internal RMBS programme or covered bond programmes.